crazymatthsu/derivatives-trading/PAA Grid/MOCK-DATA-WALKTHROUGH.md

 ## Tier 3 — Calculations, step by step

 ### Step 02-a: `inst_prev` — T-1 marks and Greeks

+In this demo these are **computed** here; in production they **arrive** as the quant team's EOD_OFFICIAL feed shown in Tier 1 — the numbers are identical by construction.

 Formulas (all at **prev** market, `TtmPrev = Ttm + 1/252`):